benranderson/valve-inspector/README.md

 # Valve Inspector

-Web applicaiton to check the status and history of your valves.
+Web application to check the status and history of your valves.